 All of the artsy/crafty creativity stopped when I got into high school and I found different ways to express my creativity.
-I found theatre.
+I found the theatre.
 I found music, serious, focused music.
-The creative energy in me soared and instead of painting picture frames I was painting sets.
-For the first half of my adult life I was lucky enough to work in the field I loved and managed to always find a way to be creating something.
+The creative energy in me soared and instead of painting picture frames, I was painting sets.
+For the first half of my adult life, I was lucky enough to work in the field I loved and managed to always find a way to be creating something.

 Brené Brown has found in her research that one thing people who live and love with their whole hearts have in common is creativity.
 They use it, they practice it, they embrace it.
 Through photography, crafts, painting, making movies, the wholehearted are creative people.

 “The only unique contribution we will ever make in this world will be born of our creativity.”

 As long as we are creating we are cultivating meaning, a personal, unique contribution.